chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

 http://www.segger.com/emwin-samples.html
 To do this, user has only to replace the file "Basic_HelloWorld.c" into the project workspace by the downloaded one.
-As example, two sample source files are provided (but not linked to the project):
-	STemWin/HelloWorld/Src/MEMDEV_WM_Ticker.c
-	STemWin/HelloWorld/Src/MOVIE_ShowFeatures.c

-The 4 leds are blinking to show that the program is runing
+The 4 LEDs are blinking to show that the program is runing

 Note that the following user files may need to be updated:
   LCDConf_stm32469i_eval.c